 In spite of their name, sugar alcohols do not contain alcohol.
 Eating large amounts of some sugar alcohols can cause bloating or diarrhea.

 If you plan on cooking with sugar alcohols, xylitol is the best option.
 It can be found in concentrations that allow you to use it as a sugar substitute without having to adjust the recipe.

 Stevia comes in two general types, the whole leaf type that you can grow in your garden, and the highly refined type you can buy at the grocery store.
-Both of them taste sweet, but store bought stevia is much more concentrated.
-It frequently contains additives, such as alcohol sugars or dextrose, a form of glucose.
-Most store bought stevia is actually a stevia extract known as Reb-A.
+Both of them taste sweet, but store-bought stevia is much more concentrated.
+It frequently contains additives, such as sugar alcohols or dextrose, a form of glucose.
+Most store-bought stevia is actually a stevia extract known as Reb-A.

-Unlike alcohol sugars, pure stevia doesn’t contain any calories.
+Unlike sugar alcohols, pure stevia doesn’t contain any calories.
 This may not be true of additives found in stevia products, so read labels with caution and remember that even a low glycemic index food can have a significant cumulative effect on blood sugar if you eat too much.